How can you access a new treatment?

 Health Canada decides whether to approve or reject an SAP request.
 These decisions are made on a case-by-case basis and consider the:

-- Urgency of the situation
+- The urgency of the situation

 - Patient’s condition